TrevorPilley/phone-number-parser/README.md

 #### Opt-in

-To support parsing specific countries only, and ignore by defaly any new ones added in future versions of the library:
+To support parsing specific countries only, and ignore by default any new ones added in future versions of the library:

 ```csharp
 ParseOptions.Default.Countries.Clear():